 Decide on your strategy

 In order for your content to be impactful, you need a clear, defined tone you wish to achieve.
-Choose one of the previously mentioned strategies for your marketing campaign (or make up your own), and brainstorm the backlashes it may engender, if any, that may arise after its launch.
+Choose one of the previously mentioned buzz marketing strategies for your marketing campaign (or make up your own), and brainstorm the backlashes it may engender, if any, that may arise after its launch.

-Your marketing team in a buzz marketing campaign extends to anyone with a voice loud enough to pass on your message…so anyone.
+Your team in a buzz marketing campaign extends to anyone with a voice loud enough to pass on your message…so anyone.
 Some individuals have a more powerful voice than others and you should aim to target them first.

 There’s much more than just social media platforms.
 Use PPC and choose advertising techniques that give you as much visibility as possible.
 Try Google Display Network on top of text ads!
 Your budget may cut it short but there are also plenty of places you can advertise your brand for free!

 It is already a huge deal if you create a buzz and get people engaging in conversations around your brand, but now what?
 You need to keep them hooked!

-Buzz marketing is a way to expand your marketing team to 7 billion people.
-After careful research, analysis, and hard work to produce a conversation-provoking advertisement, if you leave this gem with a few of the right people, you have the potential of reaching a much larger market than before.
-Find an innovation consulting agency or an advertising agency with Sortlist that can help you with this project!
+Buzz marketing is a way to expand your marketing team to 7 billion people and create marketers out of existing customers and future consumers.
+After careful research, analysis, and hard work to produce a talk-provoking advertisement, if you leave this gem with a few of the right people, you have the potential of reaching a much larger market than before.
+Remember, don’t underestimate the power of word-of-mouth marketing.